Proposing a New Gen Ed Course

 - the Signature Assignment (SA) that explores the BQ and aligns with the GELOs

-- clear alignments between the course assessments (e.g., exams, papers, quizzes) and the ALOs
+- clear alignments between each course assessment (e.g., exams, papers, quizzes) and the ALOs

 2) Complete Curriculog form 3.1 Gen Ed Attribute Request

 - New courses will also need to submit Curriculog form 1.1 New Course Proposal.